Here's Benen,

 Were it not for government spending, the Spudnut shop would be bankrupt in a week.

-And one of Andrew Sullivan's readers weighs in as well:
+And one of Andrew Sullivan's readers

 The Spudnut shop Palin speaks of is half a mile from my house in Richland, WA and it's really good (the secret is potato flour in the batter).
 She may not realize that the federal government buys most of those doughnuts: the annual budget for cleanup of the nearby Hanford Nuclear Reservation is more than $2 billion, employing about 11,000 workers, and spudnuts are the pastry of choice at meetings there.